Mauser: Models 1889/90/91 and Experimental Model 92

 The Belgian attache, however, urged his government to contact Mauser, hoping the design might give them a chance to found a domestic arms industry.
 The heavy-barreled Mauser with the barrel shroud resulted in the founding of arms manufacturer FN Herstal.
 FN could not keep up with orders, so they outsourced production to the Birmingham Small Arms Company in England.

 The Belgians' talks with Mauser prompted the Ottoman Empire to consider the design.
-In the end they ordered their own simpler variation of the 91 Argentine Mauser known as the 90 Turkish.
-While this was taking place, the Argentine Small Arms Commission contacted Mauser in 1886 to replace their Model 71s; since they wished to keep retraining of their armed forces to a minimum, they went for the Mauser 91.
-As with other early Mausers, most such arms were made by the Ludwig Loewe company, who in 1896 joined with other manufactures to form Deutsche Waffen und Munitionsfabriken.
+In the end they ordered their own simpler variation of the 89 Belgian Mauser known as the 90 Turkish.
+While this was taking place, the Argentine Small Arms Commission contacted Mauser in 1886 to replace their Model 71s; since they wished to keep retraining of their armed forces to a minimum, they chose the Mauser 91.
+As with other early Mausers, most such arms were made by the Ludwig Loewe company, which in 1896 joined with other manufacturers to form Deutsche Waffen und Munitionsfabriken.

 All variations used the same 7.65 mm round-nosed cartridge.
 Many parts were interchangeable, with the exception of the bayonets of the 89 and 90/91; the barrel shroud made the bayonet ring too wide.
-The 89 Mauser rejected by Germany in 1884 entered service in 1940 with the second-line units of Norway, Belgium, the Netherlands and Denmark.
+The 89 Mauser was used by the second-line units of Belgium during the Second World War.

 A non-rotating Mauser claw extractor was introduced in the Model 92.
-Several variations of this model participated in rifle trials for the U.S. Army of that year; the Norwegian Krag–Jørgensen rifle was ultimately chosen.
+Several variations of this model were entered in rifle trials for the U.S. Army of that year; the Norwegian Krag–Jørgensen rifle was ultimately chosen.